Ouwen/MimickNet/README.md

   bibsource = {dblp computer science bibliography, https://dblp.org}
 }
 ```

+## TODO
+ - Provide phantom dataset to public
+ - Mobile Metrics
+ - pip package model + util functions
+ - Add hyper parameter tuning code for blackbox

 ## Training the model from scratch
 The following repo was designed to be run in Google Cloud and makes use of GCS for logging.
 ```
-python3 -m trainer.blackbox_paper
+python3 -m trainer.blackbox_task
 ```
 Different hyperparameters can be selected.
-Different tasks are shown in the root directory of the `trainer`. `blackbox_paper.py`, and `graybox_paper.py` are the configurations used in the paper: "MimickNet, Matching Clinical Post-Processing Under Realistic Black-Box Constraints". `blackbox_simply_small.py` strips away many of the options used for hyperparameter exploration for readability.
-If you have your own dataset it is recommended to start from this file.
+Different tasks are shown in the root directory of the `trainer`. `blackbox_task.py`, and `graybox_task.py` are for running the blackbox and graybox tasks in the paper: "MimickNet, Matching Clinical Post-Processing Under Realistic Black-Box Constraints". `blackbox_paper_v1.py`, is the exact code run for the first release.

 ### Custom data
-The current model uses the dataset loader found in `trainer.utils.dataset`.
+The current model uses the dataset loader found in `./trainer/utils/dataset.py`.
 This dataset takes in two lists from different domains `A` and `B`.
 The dataset returns elements which are 4D tensors.
 Each dimension represents `[batch, height, width, 1]`.
-You can create your own dataset class, it simply needs to return a 4D tensor, and the total count of elements.
+You can create your own dataset class, it simply needs to return a 4D tensor, and count the total number of elements.
 See [here](https://www.tensorflow.org/datasets/overview) on how to use tensorflow datasets.

 # Contributing and Issues
 Contributions are welcome in the form of pull requests.